The descriptive and narrative essay styles

 The essay is a flexible form of writing, and although the most common essays assigned in the academy are argumentative in nature, you might also be asked to write a narrative or descriptive essay.
 These two kinds of essay differ from argumentative essays chiefly in approach and style, and the two are similar in that both draw more explicitly on the resources of creative writers, and both are often less formal than argumentative essays.
 Finally, narrative and descriptive essays rely on emotional appeal more heavily than argumentative essays.
+You might use these techniques in your personal statement when applying for college or graduate school.

 This article offers a brief description of each of the two styles and provides a short list of tips to keep in mind for writing such essays.